XXXXXXXXXXXXXXXXXXXXXXXXXXX

 Two instances which I have filtered, verified and simplified for your consumption.

+Instance 1.
 Hive Fleet Dagon.
 What was thought to have been a simple splinterfleet destined to wander into dead space has somehow changed coarse.
 I suspect foul play, no doubt Genestealer cults.
 Interrogator Quezlenn was sent to investigate but his arrival was far too late.
 Sadly the Interrogater did not survive.
 While in phase 2 planetary consumption, a null ship under the command of Adeptus Mechanicus Biomagus Specialist Lyw-o was researching the splinter fleets eating patterns safely aboard his psychic dead zones vessel.
 What he discovered there was bought with great cost to my personal funds though I know you will see me reimbursed.

 Lyw-o, while filtering though pict scans, noticed a wasted area erupt in the Northern continent.
 All life there vanished in a "green incandescent flare," as he puts it.
 Turns out the man is a literary hobbyist also.
 What occurred next was most interesting.